amihaiemil/amihaiemil.github.io/_posts/2016-05-07-what-is-hateoas.markdown

 }
 {% endhighlight %}

-Now the client is not flooded with data and can do the maths to figure out the number of pages.
+The client is not flooded with data anymore and it can do the maths to figure out the number of pages.
 HATEOAS enough?
 No - it's not yet **navigable** .
 We can leverage the client's work even more if we add **previousPage** and **nextPage**.
 We have the **index** and **nr** from the client's call, we know the number of results, so we can build the links to the immediate pages.
 If we are on the first page, then **previousPage** will be empty (**-**) and if we are on the last page, **nextPage** will be empty.

 Having made these changes also, your 3rd page of results (with 10 results/page) looks like this: